Langdon-Chen/java-nio-server/readme.md

 <h1 align="center">Nio-Server in Java </h1>

 For the purpose of learning, I write a web server based on Java nio.
 It implements the HTTP protocol using the react mode.
-Not it only return the HTTP request message you sent.
+Now it can only return the HTTP request message you sent.
 Based on my code, I believe you can implement any kind of application layer protocol.
 ## Usage
 ```
 java -jar nio-server-1.0-SNAPSHOT-jar-with-dependencies.jar